 - advocate and encourage responsible international service and surgical education by APSA members and trainees

-Our long term vision is to promote access to optimal surgical care for children throughout the world and aim to identify partners in resource limited settings.
+Our vision is to promote access to optimal surgical care for children throughout the world and aim to identify partners in resource-limited settings.

 The initiatives conducted by the GPSC have a unifying goal: to promote APSA as a leader in global pediatric surgery

 - by integrating efforts at all levels: APSA committees’ activities, the individual surgeon, the institutions, and the professional societies

 - by harmonizing with ongoing efforts and initiatives